wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

 The array is zero-based, and each slot holds a value of any type.
-It is dynamically sized, but it's your responsibility to ensure there are enough slots before you start using them.
+It is dynamically sized, but it's your responsibility to ensure there are enough slots *before* you use them.
 You do this by calling:

     :::c
     wrenEnsureSlots(WrenVM* vm, int slotCount);